 - Talking on a cell phone should be done as quietly as possible.

-- To provide faster and more efficient service, refraining from cell phone use while checking out materials and requesting information will benefit everyone.
+- To provide faster and more efficient service, refrain from cell phone use while checking out materials and requesting information.

 - Library staff will interrupt cell phone users who are disturbing others and direct them to more appropriate areas.